 ASC 360, Property, Plant, and Equipment, indicates that long-lived assets within an asset group should be tested for recoverability whenever events or circumstances indicate that the carrying amount of the long-lived assets may not be recoverable.
-An asset or asset group is considered to be recoverable when the sum of the undiscounted cash flows expected to be generated from the asset or asset group is greater than its carrying amount.
+ASC 958, Not-for-profit entities, emphasize the importance of the asset's utility in fulfilling the entity's mission.
+An asset or asset group is considered recoverable for a not-for-profit entity when the total undiscounted cash flows expected to be generated from the entity-not from a specific asset or asset group-exceed its carrying amount.
 This analysis is the first step of the impairment test of long-lived assets.
 If an asset group is not recoverable based on the results of step one, the second step determines the extent of impairment, if any, by comparing the fair value of the asset group to its carrying amount.
 If the carrying amount of an asset group is recoverable (i.e., passes step one), the reporting entity is precluded from recognizing an impairment charge, even if the fair value of the asset group, or any individual asset within the group, is less than its carrying amount.